COSC3020/dijkstra-s-algorithm-vijaykodru-1/README.md

 dijkstra-s-algorithm-CollinDavis03 looked at this repository for initialization of the distances for the nodes to be infinite and the source node to be 0

+ChatGPT helped me write the check for a empty graph.
+I was able to write it originally for the source node not being in the graph but wasn't sure how to check weather the graph is actually empty.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice